Amblypygi: Description

-Body-plan
+Morphology

-Being arachnids, Amblypygi possess two body-segments; the prosoma and the opisthosoma (often referred to as the cephalothorax and abdomen), four pairs of legs, pedipalps, and chelicerae.
-Their bodies are broad and highly flattened, with a solid prosoma and a segmented opisthosoma.
+Being arachnids, Amblypygi possess two body segments; the prosoma and the opisthosoma (often referred to as the cephalothorax and abdomen), four pairs of legs, pedipalps, and chelicerae.
+The first pair of legs act as sensory organs and are not used for walking.
+The sensory legs are very thin and elongated, have numerous sensory receptors, and can extend several times the length of the body.
+Their bodies are broad and highly flattened, with an undivided prosoma and a segmented opisthosoma.

-Amblypygids range from 5 to 16 cm in legspan.
 Most species have eight eyes; a pair of median eyes at the front of the carapace above the chelicerae and 2 smaller clusters of three eyes each further back on each side.